jro22/WoZ-Way/README.md

 This project contains sample code for getting started sending messages back and forth to the car using a wizard control interface.

+In cases where it desirable to recognize voice commands in the car, a speech recognition process can be run to recognize key words or phrases and turn them into commands passed to the control interface.
+This project contains a demo of using the Porcupine keyword detector trained to recognize three custom phrases.

 ## Software Requirements
 ### Car
 1. An Apple computer running macOS (required for use with Apple text to speech system)

 2. NodeJS 4+

+3. Wake word recognition software (optional - see below)

 ### Control
 1. A server with NodeJS 4+ and avialble port open (default port is 8000)